 Generally, there is no specific timeframe in which to enforce a domestic judgment.
-However, the costs and timeframe vary depending on the selected enforcement method - ie, a precautionary or a compulsory enforcement - and whether the enforcement procedures are against movables or immovables.
+The costs and timeframe vary depending on the selected enforcement method - ie, precautionary or compulsory enforcement - and whether the enforcement procedures are against movables or immovables.
 The law regulates the necessary requirements and procedures for each enforcement method.
-For example, assuming that enforcement will be made against movables owned by the debtor, the expected timeframe may take approximately 18-24 months.
-For a precautionary attachment, this may take six to eight months.
+For example, assuming that enforcement will be made against movables owned by the debtor, the process may take approximately 18-24 months.
+For a precautionary attachment, it may take six to eight months.